-Prof. Klaus Schwab and Hilde Schwab Jubilant Bhartia Foundation, is a not for profit organisation setup in 2007 as section 25 company, with a mission ' to develop multi-stakeholder sustainable models to bring about a progressive social change involving knowledge generation & sharing, experiential learning and an entrepreneurial ecosystem'.
-The foundation focuses on conceptualizing and implementing Corporate Social Responsibility (CSR) initiatives for the Group.
-The Jubilant Bhartia Foundation's activities include various community development works, healthcare programs, cultural and sports events, environmental preservation initiatives, vocational training, women empowerment and educational activities.
+Prof. Klaus Schwab & Hilde Schwab

+Jubilant Bhartia Foundation, is a not for profit organisation setup in 2007 as section 25 company, with a mission 'to develop multi-stakeholder sustainable models to bring about a progressive social change involving knowledge generation & sharing, experiential learning and an entrepreneurial ecosystem'.
+It focuses on conceptualizing and implementing the Corporate Social Responsibility initiatives for the group.

+Jubilant Bhartia Foundation focuses on

+- providing basic healthcare facilities,

+- supporting government rural primary education,

+- developing skilled human resource &

+- recognizing and encouraging Social Entrepreneurs